 Nile Special beer Nile Special is Uganda’s famous international award-winning beer, brewed at the source of the great river Nile.

-Simba There is a couple of casinos in the central part of the town but my advice is, stay away from them unless you don't know.
+Simba There is a couple of casinos in the central part of the town, but my advice is to stay away from them unless you don’t know.

-O'Leary's Although a very popular club, especially within the white community of Kampala, I didn't like it much.
+O’Leary’s, Although a very popular club, especially within the white community of Kampala, I didn’t like much.
 For my money, it is.

 Rock Garden Rock Garden was my favourite nightlife spot where I spent most nights.
 It is perfectly positioned, right in.

-Bubbles O'Leary Bubbles as it is affectionately known is an Irish pub, tucked away on a backroad of Acacia Avenue, close to the Golf.
+Bubbles O’Leary Bubbles, as it is affectionately known, is an Irish pub tucked away on a backroad of https://www.theacaciamall.com/Acacia Avenue, close to the Golf.

-Kabalagala area Kabalagala is a neighbourhood in south-east Kampala.
-The area is known for many restaurants, bars and night.
+Kabalagala area Kabalagala is a neighbourhood in southeast Kampala.
+The area is known for many restaurants, bars and nights.